AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Protocol

-The InertialCamera class provides a `InertialCameraDelegate` protocol that you can implement to receive notifications about various camera changes.
-A common use case for this protocol is to update the UI whenever the camera’s state changes.
+The `InertialCameraDelegate` protocol provides methods for tracking camera changes.
+A common use case is updating the UI when the camera’s state changes.
 For example, in the demo scene, the zoom UI label is updated using the `cameraWillScale` and `cameraDidScale` protocol methods.

+### Implementation

-To implement the protocol, you first conform your class to `InertialCameraDelegate` and add the required protocol methods:
+In the object where you want to listen to camera changes, conform to the `InertialCameraDelegate` protocol and implement its methods:

 ```swift
 class MyObject: InertialCameraDelegate {